dafurman/SwiftUIGestureCollision/README.md

 If the SwiftUI Button and the UIView are overlaid, a tap on the UIView will be recognized, but also pass through to the SwiftUI Button, triggering a tap on it as well.

 Expected behavior is that the UIView, being on top, would absorb the touch and the SwiftUI Button would have no knowledge of the interaction.

+Try enabling `usesTouchAbsorbingView` in `ContentView` to see a workaround in use.